Homogenization of elasto-plastic evolutions driven by the flow of dislocations: Introduction

 for $\mu$ a measure with values in $\R^3$, and $\psi \colon \R^3 \to [0,\infty)$ a continuous, convex, positively $1$-homogeneous, and strictly positive (except at $0$) line tension density.
 Note that if $\psi \equiv 1$, then $\Mbf_\psi(\mu) = \Mbf(\mu)$ is just the length (mass) of the dislocation lines.

 The above considerations lead us to directly consider the following total energy functional as the starting point of our analysis:

 for $u \in \BV(\Omega;\R^3)$, $p \in \Mcal(\cl\Omega;\R^{3 \times 3})$ with $\sym \free[Du - p] \in \Lrm^2$, and $\Td = (T^b)_b$ a system of dislocations indexed by the Burgers vector $b \in \Bcal$ (defined in the next section).
-Here, we furthermore assume that $f(t) \in \Lrm^\infty(\Omega;\R^3)$ with some regularity in time, and $h \colon \R \to \R$ is a linear function in a neighbourhood of $0$ with super-quadratic growth at infinity (see below for motivation).
+Here, we furthermore assume that $f(t) \in \Lrm^\infty(\Omega;\R^3)$ with some regularity in time, and $h \colon \R \to \R$ is \fil{increasing and equal to the identity function} in a neighbourhood of $0$ with super-quadratic growth at infinity (see below for motivation).
 We call the first part the \emph{elastic deformation energy} $\Wcal_e$, the second part the \emph{core energy} $\Wcal_c$, and the third part the \emph{loading}.
 This choice corresponds to the lattice parameter having already been sent to zero, corresponding to our modelling choice of discrete dislocation lines in a continuum crystal.

 The super-quadratic growth of $h$ at infinity represents a hardening mechanism (on the level of the dislocations), whereby the energetic cost of having a large number of dislocations is high.
 In the mathematical analysis this assumption is necessary to obtain good coercivity properties of the energy functional (see Lemma~\ref{lem:E_coerc}).